breakdown

 Breakdown Documentation

-Breakdown is a development instruction language tool for AI automated development using TypeScript and JSON/YAML/Markdown.
+Breakdown is a development instruction language tool for AI-automated development using TypeScript and JSON/YAML/Markdown.

 Table of Contents